barrymoumini-code/portofolio_Financial-Analysis/README.md

 # portofolio_Financial-Analysis
-This folder contains extracts from VC &amp; FP&amp;A projects I have worked on.
+This folder contains extracts from VC &amp; projects I have worked on.